How to fit an outside tap

 Outside tap fitted with new hose connector

-The outside tap has now been installed.
+The garden tap has now been installed.
 Everything else is done from inside the house.

 Step 3: Connect to the Water Supply